 The Commission considered a Best Value Assurance Report on Glasgow City Council in August 2018.
-In our findings we expressed our concern about how the council's liabilities over equal pay claims might affect its ability to deliver its services.
-We asked the Controller of Audit to report back to the Commission on the council's progress in resolving these claims.
+We were concerned about the council's liabilities over equal pay claims and how this might affect services and its financial position.
+We asked the Controller of Audit to report back to us on the council's progress in resolving these claims.

-In February 2020, the Controller reported that Glasgow City Council had successfully delivered a challenging project to finance £500 million in equal pay claims.
-It noted further risks as the council deals with outstanding claims, as well as possible future claims before they implement a new pay and grading structure.
-Auditors will continue to assess and report on the impact of equal pay arrangements and future liabilities.
+Pay inequality between women and men is an important issue that can affect lower paid female employees in particular and result in significant equal pay claims on councils.
+In February 2020, the Controller of Audit reported that Glasgow City Council had successfully delivered a challenging project to finance £500 million in equal pay claims.
+He noted that the council is still dealing with outstanding claims, with risks of further claims arising ahead of the council implementing its new pay and grading structure.
 Graham Sharp, Chair of the Accounts Commission said: